yktoo/yktoo.com/content/blog/0342/index.en.md

 April found us in Mallorca, a Spanish island in the Mediterranian sea (yes, we're fond of islands).
 That was scorching hot and incredibly beautiful.
 ![](img:2.bp.blogspot.com/-hq_TuS0FEC8/XCkQIYd-lwI/AAAAAAAAuVM/EhZ2ob8hNzgyWao4murHzmI5OhPBZi4vwCKgBGAs/s1600/20180428_155305.picasaweb.jpg:a "Mallorca.")

-In June yet another island, this time the Dutch //Texel//, which is in the very north of the country.
+In June yet another island, this time the Dutch {{< fl "Texel" >}}, which is in the very north of the country.
 We've spent a few nights in a stationary tent and seen the main attraction of the island, its lighthouse.
 ![](img:3.bp.blogspot.com/-ORDhhSHIuXA/XCkRm4UgwlI/AAAAAAAAuVY/9FWKx0ndX2AuEiukcl8tuzplsx7ozfBmQCKgBGAs/s1600/20180609_115443.picasaweb.jpg:a "Texel's lighthouse")

 We visited Bruges in Belgium in July.
 It's just like Ghent, but even more cosy and good-looking.